ninjaframework/ninja/ninja-core/src/site/markdown/documentation/working_with_relational_dbs/jpa.md

 But <code>@UnitOfWork</code> only handles connections and does not help you with transactions.
 This is what <code>@Transactional</code> is for. <code>@Transactional</code> automatically opens and closes transactions around the annotated method.
+Make sure you are using
+<code>import com.google.inject.persist.Transactional;</code> for <code>@Transactional</code>.

 Saving is also straight forward:

 <pre class="prettyprint">
+import com.google.inject.persist.Transactional;

 @Transactional
 public Result postIndex(GuestbookEntry guestbookEntry) {